uwdata/mosaic/docs/what-is-mosaic/index.md

 Mosaic is an active research project from the [UW Interactive Data Lab](https://idl.cs.washington.edu/), in collaboration with the [CMU Data Interaction Group](https://dig.cmu.edu/).
 We are interested in unifying advances in scalable visualization methods with languages for interactive visualization.
 This is an exciting area with a number of open challenges!
+For more, read the [TVCG'24 Mosaic research paper](https://idl.cs.washington.edu/papers/mosaic).

 There will inevitably be some shortcomings, bugs, and documentation gaps.
 We do not yet consider Mosaic "production-ready", but believe that Mosaic (or something like it) is a valuable next step for interactive data systems.